-Prior to rejoining Fenwick, Molly was an attorney in the litigation department at Uber Technologies, Inc.
+Prior to rejoining Fenwick, Molly was an attorney in the litigation department at Uber Technologies.

 Consumer Class Actions

-In re Carrier IQ Consumer Privacy Litigation: Molly and colleagues Rodger Cole, Tyler Newby, Jennifer Johnson and Annasara Purcell are representing lead defendant Carrier IQ in a multidistrict privacy class action that coordinated more than 70 lawsuits filed around the country in the Northern District of California.
-Other defendants include HTC, Huawei, LG Electronics, Pantech Wireless, Samsung and Motorola Mobility.
-Plaintiffs claim that Carrier IQ’s diagnostic software, which is embedded on a wide range of smart phones manufactured by Carrier IQ’s co-defendants, allows the tracking and interception of consumers’ data and communications.
-The main legal claims asserted are violations of the Wiretap Act, Stored Communications Act, and Computer Fraud and Abuse Act.
-This litigation is one of the most important pending privacy class actions and has been covered by the Daily Journal, The Recorder and Law360.
+In re Carrier IQ Consumer Privacy Litigation: Molly and colleagues Rodger Cole, Tyler Newby, Jennifer Johnson and Annasara Purcell represented lead defendant Carrier IQ in a multidistrict privacy class action that coordinated more than 70 lawsuits filed around the country in the Northern District of California.
+Other defendants included HTC, Huawei, LG Electronics, Pantech Wireless, Samsung and Motorola Mobility.
+Plaintiffs claimed that Carrier IQ’s diagnostic software, which is embedded on a wide range of smart phones manufactured by Carrier IQ’s co-defendants, allowed the tracking and interception of consumers’ data and communications.
+The main legal claims asserted were violations of the Wiretap Act, Stored Communications Act, and Computer Fraud and Abuse Act.
+The case settled.
+The closely watched litigation was covered by the Daily Journal, The Recorder and Law360.

 Boorstein v.
 CBS Interactive: Molly and colleagues Rodger Cole, Laurence Pulgram and Songmee Connolly secured a victory for client CBS Interactive in a widely watched privacy class action that ultimately led to the first court of appeal decision interpreting California’s Shine the Light Act.
 A fantasy football player sued CBS alleging the company violated a state law requiring it to disclose information about third-party vendors.
 The complaint alleged that CBS failed to comply with the Shine the Light statute by not including those disclosures in a privacy rights page on their websites.
 Our team convinced the trial court to grant its demurrer without leave to amend, arguing that the plaintiff did not have standing to bring a claim against CBS and the suit should be dismissed.
 The California Court of Appeal agreed and affirmed our trial court victory.
 Boorstein v.
 CBS Interactive, Inc., 222 Cal.App.4th 456 (2013).
 The Ninth Circuit subsequently affirmed the dismissal of four similar suits based on the California Court of Appeal’s decision in Boorstein.